-In this new series, we are highlighting some full-time streamers and Streamlabs Prime subscribers to give newer streamers some insight into the journey of becoming a streamer, their experience streaming, future goals, advice for others, and more!
+In this new series, we are highlighting some full-time streamers and Streamlabs Ultra subscribers to give newer streamers some insight into the journey of becoming a streamer, their experience streaming, future goals, advice for others, and more!

 Can you tell us a little bit about your background?